Register Trademark Worldwide: Everything You Need to Know

 Working with an attorney experienced in international protections is key, as these specialists can help with unique issues such as how the translation of foreign words affects trademarks.
 An international trademark attorney can advise, for example, whether the brand or logo you want to trademark would be appropriate in other cultures.

-Note that it's important to act quickly if you're interested in international protections.
-The common law system only applies in the U.S. Most foreign jurisdictions, however, look at whoever filed first to determine who owns the rights to a trademark.
+Note that it's important to act quickly if you're interested in international protection.
+The common law system only applies to the U.S. Most foreign jurisdictions, however, look at whoever filed first to determine who owns the rights to a trademark.